sylvanc/pony-lecture/agere2015.md

 ### What can be safely sent in a message by reference?

-* <!-- .element: class="fragment"--> Actor references that allow sending messages, but not reading from or writing to the actor's state.
+* <!-- .element: class="fragment"--> References to actors that allow sending messages, but not reading from or writing to the actor's state.
 * <!-- .element: class="fragment"--> Opaque references that allow neither reading from nor writing to the object.
 * <!-- .element: class="fragment"--> Globally immutable references.
 * <!-- .element: class="fragment"--> Mutable references, as long as the sending actor is guaranteed not to retain an alias to the object that allows either reading from it or writing to it.